 I want you to challenge me.
 Change my view on politics, on religion.
 Teach me how to fix a flat tire, how to say ‘hello’ in six different languages, how to dribble a soccer ball.

 I don’t want to be bored by you.
+I don’t to be just a hookup to you.
 I want to spend my life making adventures with you.
 Carving our initials into tree bark and mountain sides, buying fifty-cent post cards from every gas station in the U.S. and mailing them to ourselves, trying beer in every country, collecting sand from each beach we’ve walked on.

 I want to go to bed every night exhausted.
 Wake up every morning renewed.
 I want to chase dreams with you.
 I want to be the reason you feel young, the reason you love life.
-I want to be more than just the girl you’ve seen every television episode with.
+I want to be more than just the girl you’ve seen every television episode with, or the girl you invite over when it’s night and you’re lonely.